“You can be indie and still do major shit.”

-I think the name switch really changed my perception of myself.
+I think the name switch changed my perception of myself.
+I believe it changed the way I perceived things, but it also changed the way people perceived me.
 Like I said, pondering on the idea of a pop star for a couple of months and choosing to make that my name put my mind in the position of making that happen.
-And with that came serious experiences that I needed to learn from.
-I believe it changed the way I perceived things, but it also changed the way people perceived me too.
+And with that came experiences that I needed to learn.

-When people hear the name and the tag it sticks out way more, I mean people respected Benny Jetts but it’s different now.
-It’s stuck you way more than before, and that’s exactly what I want too—I’m perceived as a pop star now because I’m Popstar Benny now.
-Because I put myself in a more serious light people will react to that as they should.
+It sticks out way more when people hear the name and the tag.
+I mean, people respected Benny Jetts, but it’s different now.
+It’s stuck with you way more than before, and that’s exactly what I want too—I’m perceived as a pop star now because I’m Popstar Benny now.
+Because I put myself in a more serious light, people will react to that as they should.
 If it can be perceived that it is this way, then that’s their new reality.
-I’m moving with this as a career now you know?
-We toss that word around a bit but it’s serious, this is something I’m trying to do for the rest of my life—and the name changed showed me and every around me that.
-Not a lesson but a monumental moment where I feel like I had my life in my hands if that makes sense.
+I’m moving with this as a career now, you know?
+We toss that word around a bit, but it’s serious.
+I’m trying to do this for the rest of my life—and the name change showed me and everyone around me that.
+Not a lesson, but a monumental moment where I felt like I had my life in my hands, if that makes sense.

 How would you personally describe your sound of music?

-Truthfully, I wouldn’t say I’m the one who kicked it off because I’m sure someone was going behind the genre of “hyper pop” somewhere before me, but I have been putting a lot of work into it.
-Only because—well everything comes full circle, to be honest with you—So in 2013, when I was making beats to the point where I was releasing my work, the music of that time was the types of beats I was trying to make.
+Truthfully, I wouldn’t say I’m the one who kicked it off because I’m sure someone was going behind the genre of hyperpop somewhere before me, but I have been putting a lot of work into it.
+Only because—well, everything comes full circle, to be honest with you—So in 2013, when I was making beats to the point where I was releasing my work, the music of that time was the type of beats I was trying to make.
 All those sounds that came out from then and afterward were perfect templates for me to work off of and find my style and sound to make.
-Especially because after that is when Soundcloud popped off and these more experimental, diverse HipHop sounds had a place to call home.
-So it is fitting that I’m defined as “hyper pop” I think it’s truly a great fit.
+Mainly because after that is when Soundcloud popped off, and this more experimental, diverse hip-hop sound had a place to call home.
+So it is fitting that I’m defined as hyperpop I think it’s truly a great fit.

-Right now I’m trying to balance between two or three sounds, but the main one that I’m releasing now definitely fits within that “hyper pop” lane.
-That name is funny to me because I remember being in middle school and showing another kid a beat I made.
-I play it and he looks over at me and says “this sounds like some Pokemon shit man.”
-And at the time it kind of hurt, but seeing it now is like “Yeah I get it.”
-I was too in the future you know?
+Right now, I’m trying to balance between two or three sounds, but the main one that I’m releasing now definitely fits within that hyperpop lane.
+That name is funny because I remember being in middle school and showing another kid a beat I made.
+I play it, and he looks over at me and says, “this sounds like some Pokémon shit, man.”
+And at the time, it kind of hurt, but seeing it now is like, “yeah, I get it.”
+I was too in the future, you know?
 There was no space for that type of sound, but in 2021 that’s the vibe now.

 It’s interesting to me how you work within such a close, tight-knit community that you’re constantly putting out work with a plethora of artists either within or outside of your camp—